 I love Halloween.
 When I was little, I’d start planning—and sometimes making—my costume in the summer.
-My crowning achievement occurred in 8th grade.
+My crowning achievement was made in 8th grade.
 I’d seen and read Gone With The Wind months before and decided I wanted to dress up as Scarlett O’Hara.
-I made a petticoat out of an old bed sheet and attached a hula hoop and two macramé hoops underneath to give it the proper bell shape.
-I couldn’t fit down the narrow walkways at a few of the houses, so Kirsti (dressed as a Playboy bunny) had to trick-or-treat on my behalf.
+I sewed a petticoat out of an old bed sheet, attaching a hula hoop and two macramé hoops underneath to give it the proper bell shape.
+I couldn’t fit down the narrow walkways at a few of the houses on my Halloween route, so Kirsti (dressed sparingly as a Playboy bunny) had to trick-or-treat on my behalf.

 My sister Heidi was the first person I knew to carve a pumpkin using a Pumpkin Masters pattern and tools.
-Blown away by the precision and level of detail, I thought she was an artistic genius until she explained the simple process.
+Blown away by the level of detail, I thought she was an artistic genius until she explained the simple process.
 After that, my obsession switched from costumes to pumpkins.
-I’m no artist, but I can follow a pattern like nobody’s business, and this method seemed foolproof for someone with a steady hand and a little patience.
+I’m no artist, but I can follow a pattern with precision, and this method seemed foolproof for someone with a steady hand and a little patience.